Lesterpaintstheworld/AutonomousAIs/ai_mentorship/output.md

 4. **Create a Project Timeline**: Develop a timeline that includes key milestones and deadlines.
 5. **Allocate Resources**: Determine the resources needed for the project, including personnel, tools, and budget.

-A placeholder task has been added to the todolist for execution: "Review project requirements and outline initial steps for execution."
+The task "Review project requirements and outline initial steps for execution" has been completed.